Arsnael/james-project/src/adr/0034-mailbox-api-visibility-and-usage.md

 Regarding the modules wrongly relying already on `mailbox-store`, we can:

 * `mailbox-adapter`: move `Authenticator` and `Authorizator` to `mailbox-api`
-* `mpt-imapmailbox-jpa-lucene`: limit it to the test scope
-* `mpt-imapmailbox-elasticsearch`: limit it to the test scope

 ## Consequences